How To Increase & Reduce Amniotic Fluid In Pregnancy Naturally

 - Birth defect in the baby’s gastrointestinal tract or central nervous system

-- Identical twin pregnancy complication in which one baby receives too much blood and the other too little.
+- An identical twin pregnancy complication in which one baby receives too much blood and the other too little.

 - Deficiency of red blood cells in the baby